NCATSTranslator/TranslatorTechnicalDocumentation/docs/index.md

 ###  Licensing

-Translator is intended to evolve into a global public good through open source and access licensing.
+The Translator Consortium makes every effort to draw only from openly available, public datasets.
+The program's leadership has also brokered licensing agreements with certain data owners such as DrugBank.
+However, it isis intended to evolve into a global public good through open source and access licensing.

 In this spirit, **_this_** document repository is  published under the [Creative Commons CC0 1.0 Universal License](license.md)